jaga810/aws-amplify-social-network-app-workshop/content/30_mock/25_post_back_end_key/_index.en.md

 Why Amplify Mocking?
 In this workshop, there are not any significant changes to schema.
 In actual development, significant changes are often made to the schema in the early stages and repeat tri-and-error.
-The problem here is that DynamoDB PK/SK set by `@key` can only be set at the time of creation.
+The problem here is that DynamoDB PK/SK set by `@primaryKey` can only be set at the time of creation.
-(If you want to change PK/SK in a situation where DynamoDB cannot be recreated, add GSI with `@key`.)
+(If you want to change PK/SK in a situation where DynamoDB cannot be recreated, add GSI with `@index`.)
-Therefore, it is best practice to develop with Amplify Mocking to a certain extent, and then apply it in the cloud after the specification is confirmed.
+Therefore, we recommend you to develop with Amplify Mocking to a certain extent, and then apply it in the cloud after the specification is fixed.
 {{% /notice%}}